Turban Cowboy: Reception

 The episode received a 2.4 rating in the 18-49 demographic and was watched by a total of 4.92 million viewers.
 This made it the most watched show on Fox's Animation Domination line-up that night, beating The Simpsons, Bob's Burgers and The Cleveland Show.
 The episode received generally negative reviews from critics.
 Kevin McFarland of The A.V.
 Club gave the episode a D, saying, "'Turban Cowboy' feels like an episode made in 2002 and left on the shelf for a decade, completely unaware of just how uniformly Middle Eastern characters are depicted as terrorists.
 If only Joe and Quagmire had chosen Peter's suggestion that they rob a Mafia poker game, then maybe this would've been a Family Guy send-up of Killing Them Softly instead."
 Carter Dotson of TV Fanatic gave the episode 2-1/2 out of 5 stars, saying, "I don't expect Family Guy to be as revolutionary as its earlier days, when its humor went to shocking places yet still had a heart to it.
 Remember the outrage over the "When You Wish Upon a Weinstein" episode that was ultimately benign and surprisingly respectful to Judaism while still making joking references to the religion?
 It had a true sense of its perspective.
 Now it has little of the heart left to it, preferring to just be offensive, and the only people getting outraged by the show is the Parents Television Council.
 It's just a shame because I know this show can be better."

 Boston Marathon controversy and removal

 The episode contains a cutaway gag showing Peter committing mass murder at the Boston Marathon by plowing his car through the runners.
-After the Boston Marathon bombings, which occurred about a month after the episode's air date, Fox promptly removed the "Turban Cowboy" episode from Fox.com, Amazon, and Hulu.
+After the Boston Marathon bombing, which occurred about a month after the episode's air date, Fox promptly removed the "Turban Cowboy" episode from Fox.com, Amazon, and Hulu.
 The network also stated it had no immediate plans to broadcast the episode again.
-However, the episode was returned to Hulu in September of 2022, leaving "Partial Terms of Endearment" (which never aired on American television and has only been made available on DVD) the only episode absent from the service.
+However, the episode was returned to Hulu in September 2022, leaving "Partial Terms of Endearment" (which never aired on American television and has only been made available on DVD) the only episode absent from the service.